 - 4.5 The Treasury Management Strategy defines what categories of investments are to be used and the restrictions placed on their use.
 The primary objective is to protect capital and the maximisation of returns is secondary.
 However, the strategy allows sufficient flexibility for the Council to diversify into higher yielding asset classes where appropriate.
-The credit ratings of the approved counterparties for investments are regularly reviewed. - 4.6 The strategy has been updated to include the new Liability Benchmark Prudential Indicator, which is a requirement of the updated Treasury
+The credit ratings of the approved counterparties for investments are regularly reviewed. - 4.6 The Treasury Management Strategy Statement 2024/25 can be found at Appendix A.